 Other Bottles Worth Mentioning

-Here are some other options that I’ve either tried in the past or have heard good things about.
+These may not be the best water bottles for travel – I’ve either tried in the past or have heard good things about them.

 Clearly Filtered Water Bottle